-Many in Georgia and abroad had hoped that president might pardon Rurua in the same vein as she did earlier in May with two other opposition politicians, ex-Mayor of Tbilisi Gigi Ugulava and former Minister of Defense Irakli Okruashvili.
+Many in Georgia and abroad had hoped that the president might pardon Rurua in the same vein as she did earlier in May with two other opposition politicians, ex-Mayor of Tbilisi Gigi Ugulava and former Minister of Defense Irakli Okruashvili.

 The opposition insists the release of Giorgi Rurua was part of a deal struck with the Georgian Dream led government back in March after months of protest rallies, which the latter categorically denies.